pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 It was very straightforward.
 But the more I explored other blogs, the less satisfied I was with the fixed nature of my site's elements.
 Enter animations...

 ## Animations
-You dip your toe into the animation pool once, you jump head first into it the afterwards.
+You dip your toe into the animation pool once, you jump head first into it afterwards.

-To be honest, I mucked up the timeline a bit.
+To be honest, I mucked up the timeline a bit, for the sake of story-telling.
 I did find the homepage too busy before I changed it, but I only changed it _after_ I read this great blog post by Connor Rothschild, [Animating Your Hugo Academic Site](https://www.connorrothschild.com/post/animate-hugo-academic).
 I read it and I went "yeah, I want to try that, that looks neat".
-I will not go into the details of what kind of animations you can build, Connor's article does it way better than I would.
+I will not go into the details of what kind of animations you can build, Connor's article explains it way better than I would.

-Nonetheless, I cannot stress enough how important it is to look up the default templates of the Academic theme, and any other theme.
+Nonetheless, I cannot stress enough the importance of looking up the default templates of the Academic theme, and any other themes that you may use.
 It directs you towards the specific bits you may wish to edit.
 In the case of `about_custom`, reading its html file lead me to the classes I wanted to animate.
 I chose a staggered fade-in, with the avatar appearing first, the title position second and the network icons last.

-This is what I did in `custom.scss`:
+This is what I did in `custom.scss` (later `_homepage-custom.scss`):
 ```css
 #about_custom {
   @keyframes fade-in {